klane/databall/docs/_pages/feature-selection.md

 ![png]({{ site.baseurl }}/assets/images/feature-selection/four-factors-cross-validation.png){: .center-image }

-The ROC and precision/recall curves below use the four factors defined during [data wrangling](data-wrangling.md).
-The precision/recall curve shows a wider spread than that using SRS above.
-The areas under both curves are also lower than those above, indicating SRS is a more predictive variable of home team performance than the weighted four factors.
+The plots below show 10-fold cross-validated ROC and precision/recall curves using the weighted four factors as the selected attributes.
+The curves show that the weighted four factors have less predictive capability than both SRS and the four factors, given that the areas under both curves below are lower than the previous curves.

 ```python